SIGMA6624/Python-Projects/README.md

 # Python-Projects
-Code for my Python Projects in my free time.
+Code for my Python Projects borne out of interest in automating boring office tasks.